This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Mother of Thousands

 This unique plant looks like it has serrated edges from afar, but up close you realize they’re little buds.
 These are essentially plant clones called plantlets.
 The plant needs good drainage, so pot it up in a soil mix for cacti.
 It must be noted that this plant, Bryophyllum daigremontianum, is toxic to both humans and pets when ingested.
-Be sure to place it in a bright window and water thoroughly.
+Place it in a bright window out of reach and water thoroughly.
 Be sure that the top two inches of soil have dried out before watering again.

 Pilea

-When I interviewed Pascale Harster of Harster Greenhouses for the aforementioned Toronto Star article, she told me that the minimalist-looking Pilea peperomioides is the big craze right now.
+When I interviewed Pascale Harster of Harster Greenhouses for a Toronto Star article a few years ago, she told me that the minimalist-looking Pilea peperomioides was very popular.
 The plant enjoys moist soil, but does not like wet feet, so don’t allow it to sit in water.
 Water it about once a week and place in a bright window, but not in direct sunlight.

 Medinilla magnifica

-The Medinilla magnifica was the star of Canada Blooms several years ago now.
-I fell in love with the plant’s arced stems laden with heavy pink blooms.
-I also saw a few splendid potted examples during a trip to Belgium.
+I fell in love with the medinilla’s large, heavy pink blooms.
+I have seen them in a greenhouse in Belgium and in a garden in Barbados.
 The plant likes to dry out completely between waterings (about every seven to 10 days).
 Water from the bottom by placing the pot in a sink or dish of about two litres of water.
-Soak it for 10 minutes and allow to dry for a couple.
+Soak it for 10 minutes and allow to dry.
 It also likes to be misted.
-It doesn’t mind direct sunlight between November and March, but the leaves may burn the rest of the year, so best to move it to another location.
+Medinilla doesn’t mind direct sunlight between November and March, but the leaves may burn the rest of the year, so it’s best to keep it in indirect bright light, instead.

 Silver vase plant